CongLeSolutionX/NumberVerse/resources/OEIS/A005900_Octahedral_Numbers_Draft.md

 ---

-# Visualizing OEIS A005900 - Octahedral Numbers - Darft
+# Visualizing OEIS A005900 - Octahedral Numbers - Draft

 Below is a comprehensive set of Mermaid diagrams and and explanatory illustrations capturing the structure and complexity of A005900 (the octahedral numbers sequence) from [the OEIS](https://oeis.org/A005900), describing its formulas, geometric significance, combinatorial interpretations, recurrence relations, links to polyhedral numbers, and numerous mathematical properties.